-The coronavirus pandemic will continue to disproportionately affect millions of workers in the food supply chain unless all interested parties come together to institute a plan that emphasizes protective measures, testing and proper treatment, worker allies and academics said today.
+The coronavirus pandemic will continue to disproportionately affect millions of workers in the food supply chain unless all interested parties come together to institute a plan that emphasizes protective measures, testing and proper treatment, worker allies and academics said.

-Speaking during a session of the Netroots Nation conference being held virtually, panelists said those working in processing plants, warehouses and grocery stores continue to risk their lives and their livelihoods by showing up at unsafe workplaces that too often have people working too close together and with a lack of protective spaces or equipment.
+Speaking during a session of the Netroots Nation conference being held virtually in mid-August, panelists said those working in processing plants, warehouses and grocery stores continue to risk their lives and their livelihoods by showing up at unsafe workplaces that too often have people working too close together and with a lack of protective spaces or equipment.